 You might not be surprised that chickens contain collagen just like us, but did you know that chicken collagen is actually used as medicine?
 It’s true.
 This type of protein is used to treat an array of health conditions, including arthritis, back and neck pain, and pain caused by surgery.

 You’re probably wondering how in the world collagen from a chicken can make your achy joints and bodily pains finally leave you alone.
 Chicken collagen works by causing your body to produce substances that fight inflammation and pain.
 It also contains chondroitin and glucosamine, two compounds that help rebuild cartilage.
-(1) Chondroitin and glucosamine are sold as pricey supplements to reduce inflammation, arthritis and joint pain, but you can get both of these naturally from chicken collagen.
+(1) Chondroitin and glucosamine are sold as pricey supplements to reduce join pain, arthritis and inflammation, but you can get both of these naturally from chicken collagen.
 And that’s why chicken collagen can provide some amazing benefits for your gut, immune system, skin and more.

 5 Chicken Collagen Health Benefits